Where do NES Environmental Enforcement Officers powers and authority come from?

 How much is a Fixed Penalty Notice?

 The price of a Fixed Penalty Notice is set by each local authority in accordance with penalty levels set by Department for Environment, Food & Rural Affairs (DEFRA).
 The set penalty limits will be dependent on the severity of the offence.
-See below the offences and set limits
+Click here to see offences and limits.

 Can I appeal a Fixed Penalty Notice?